agiwave/RetNet/README.md

 # RetNet

-A simple RetNet demo.
+Maybe the simplest RetNet implementation.
 This repo is just for learning and backup.
 I have no CUDA device yet.
 So, the code can only run on CPU for now.

 The intresting thing is: MSR block implementation < 100 lines code. :)